 Physical Port Description

 Front Panel

 Power On Switch Power input

 Power Off Switch Power input

-Arrow Keys Control input
+Arrow Keys Control input for the LCD Display

-LCD Display Status output
+LCD Display Status output on the LCD Display

+Rear Panel

-Physical Port Description Rear Panel Management Port 1 Network interface card connector for control input, status output, data input and data output.
-The network interface card may support an RJ45 copper interface (10/100/1000 megabit).
-This port may connect to a management browser and external IPS and Receiver devices.
-Management Port 2 Network interface card connector with the same functionality as Management Port 1.
-The ESM may use this as an alternate mana port and may connect to a management browser and external IPS Receiver devices.
-VGA Monitor Port 15-pin D-connector for status output.
-Serial Port Not used.
+Management Port 1 Network interface connector for control input, status output, data input and data output.
+The network interface is an RJ45 copper interface

+Physical Port Description (10/100/1000 megabit).
+This port may connect to a management browser, external IPS devices, SDEE/RDEP and NPP data sources, and accepts monitored data feeds directed to the embedded Receiver.
+Management Port 2 Port 2 Network interface connector with the functionality similar to Management Port 1.
+The ESMRCV may use this as an alternate management port.
+This port may connect to a management browser and external IPS devices.
+This port does not accept SDEE/RDEP and NPP data or monitored data feeds directed to the embedded Receiver.
+VGA Monitor Port Serial Port Not used.
 Mouse Port PS2 Control input from mouse.
 Keyboard Port PS2 Control input from keyboard.
-USB 0 Not used USB 1 Not used Power Input 1 This is not a FIPS 140-2 logical interface.
+USB 0 Not used.
+USB 1 Not used.
+Power Input 1 This is not a FIPS 140-2 logical interface.
 Power (110 / 220 VAC) enters the module via the power input connectors.
 Power Input 1 LED Green indicates power is available to the module via this power connector.
 Yellow indicates power is not available at this power connector.
 Unlit indicates no power is connected to this power connector.
 Power Input 2 This is not a FIPS 140-2 logical interface.
-Power (110 / 220 VAC) enters the module via the power input connectors.
+Power (110 / 220 the module via the power input connectors.
 Power Input 2 LED Green indicates power is available to the module via this power connector.
 Yellow indicates power is not available at this power connector.
 Unlit indicates no power is connected to this power connector.
 UID Switch Pressing this switch enables the front LED to identify the unit in a rack of devices.
-This non-security relevant switch is not available on all ESM models.
+This non-security relevant switch is not available on all ESMRCV models.